keywordsalad/thisfieldwas.green/site/_drafts/parser-combinators.md

 ### Alternative parsing with the `parse()` function

 The monad abstraction provides _imperative_ execution.
-This means that we can't implement the `|` combinator using `flatMap()` as it requires both the first and second `parse()` functions to succeed.
+This means that we can't implement the `|` combinator using `flatMap()` as it requires both the first and second `parse()` functions to succeed in sequence.
 We need to lean on the `Alternative` typeclass to allow us to try one function but use another if it fails.

 Let's start at the deciding factor of success or failure of the `parse()` function: `ParseResult`.
 We need to define a function that allows choice between a successful result and a failed one: